 Firing off a postcard to a contact you’ve previously met who’s a friend of a colleague or someone who approached your company’s booth at the design expo last year is a great way to remind them of your services.

 A carefully designed card printed by GotPrint provides a good nudge in the right direction for them to get in touch.
 List out your services on the back to get them thinking about the possibilities, and be sure to include all your social media contacts, the website, and at least two ways to contact you.
 You’ll be surprised how effective snail-mail is nowadays when everyone else is only using online marketing and forgets how the original “direct mail” still works.

 Ask for Referrals

-Contact previous clients and see if they have any business acquaintances or friends who are looking to have a website made.
-While you’ll get some degree of time-wasters with people suggesting someone who’s only thinking about a site and will balk at any reasonable quote for your services, or someone just looking for technical help for free, you can still find some diamonds in the rough if you dig a little deeper.
+Contact previous clients and see if they have any business acquaintances or friends looking to have a website made.
+While you’ll get some degree of time-wasters with people suggesting someone who’s only thinking about a site and will balk at any reasonable quote for your services, or someone is just looking for technical help for free.
+You can still find some diamonds in the rough if you dig deeper.

 Don’t Forget Local SEO

-Don’t forget about making sure that your business shows up for related local SEO terms.
-Be sure that you’ve been consistent throughout your site with your business name, address and contact number.
+Don’t forget to ensure that your business shows up for related local SEO terms.
+Be sure that you’ve been consistent with your business name, address, and contact number throughout your site.
 This way, reference sites will have the correct details for your business.
 Ensure that you’re listed in Google correctly too.
 Also, check whether you have any local reviews on their site (or elsewhere).

 Promoting your web design business is more about drumming up ideas to find new clients than it is outright promotion.
 You want to be inquisitive and not demanding, helpful but not pushy.
-Doing so tends to get better results because potential design clients don’t take the leap quickly in a lot of cases.
+Doing so tends to get better results because potential design clients don’t leap quickly in many cases.